wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 ![](@attachment/loupe-0-timer.gif)

-It logs, runs setTimeout, puts running in the web api which puts it in the call back queue, and then when the "ending" log is finished executing, javascript grabs from the callback queue and runs it.
+It logs, runs `setTimeout`, puts running in the web api which puts it in the call back queue, and then when the "ending" log is finished executing, Javascript grabs from the callback queue and runs it.

 As a beginner and intermediate web developer you don't have to understand all the nitty gritty of the call stack and event loop.